Last updated September 2019.

 One of our favourite South East Asian food trucks has set up a permanent camp in Walkerville, which means you can satisfy your cravings much more easily!
 Currently they’re focusing on breakfast and lunch, but once they settle in they hope to liven up the night time foodie scene with some feature nights.
 So if you’re in the mood for Cambodian/Laotian/Thai/Viet influenced food — this needs to be your destination.
 (09/18)

-You may have seen and/or heard of the market food stall Bob Bowls Catering Co. at various markets and events around Adelaide, and (brace yourselves) now you can enjoy their delicious plant-based food in Port Adelaide.
-Bob Bowls is the first eatery for creative co-working space Cult & Harper.
-The space houses various shops including a variety of visual arts, fashion, youth culture, journalism and music businesses… and now you can explore the innovative warehouse AND fill up on a mouth-watering meal all in one venue.
+You may have seen and/or heard of the market food stall Bob Bowls Catering Co. at various markets and events around Adelaide.
+Bob Bowls brick and mortar store is the first eatery for creative co-working space Cult & Harper.
+The space houses various shops including a variety of visual arts, fashion, youth culture, journalism and music businesses… and now you can fill up on a mouth-watering meal as well.
 Bob Bowls offers 100% vegan, allergy friendly, organic when possible, local, sustainable and ethical food.
 Judging by their menu, we’re in for a treat.
 If you wanna know more, click here.
 (09/18)

 There are so many reasons to love the new version of Propaganda.
-Unlike in its previous life, this is now a venue thats serving lunch and dinner Monday to Saturday.
+Unlike in its previous life, this is now a venue that’s serving lunch and dinner Monday to Saturday.
 They’ve transformed the centre area into a fully functional restaurant which can also be closed off for functions.
-Their dining menu is superb, and there’s even a $20, 5 course lunch to kick things off too.
+Their dining menu is superb and there’s even a $20 five-course lunch too!
 Well worth revisiting.
 More details here.

 While ol’ Regattas at the Adelaide Convention Centre has been around a while, it was closed recently for renovations, and has reopened with a tweaked name, new menu, and new fit out.
-A brand new waterfront experience to enjoy alongside the Homeground bar/cafe precinct on the Torrens.
+It’s a brand new waterfront experience to enjoy alongside the Homeground bar/cafe precinct on the Torrens!
 (09/18)